 Use 13 to punish unsafe moves.
 If you miss your punish, then use 132 which will leave you at +3 on block.

 Frost’s pokes are very slow making her weak up-close.
-D3 is Frost’s best poke, which has a start-up of 8 frames and can low profile enemy attacks.
-However it has little range, in which case you will want to use D1.
+D1 and D3 are Frost’s best pokes, which both have a start-up of 8 frames.
+D3 can also low profile enemy attacks.
 At longer ranges, D4 is a great poke to keep opponents in check.

 22 is +5 on block which makes for decent pressure up-close.
 This is very good for Frost because her attacks are normally slow.
-After 22 is blocked, you’ll be able to check your opponent with a D1.
-This is best in the corner because 22 will leave you fairly close to your opponent where D1 will be guaranteed.
+After 22 is blocked, you’ll be able to check your opponent with B121.
 You can also use 224 which will hit if your opponent tries to move after 22.

 Frost’s main footsie tool is her B2.
 This can be staggered safely at a distance since it’s only -4 on block.
 You will want to use B2 along with B22.
 Frost’s B22 can be hit confirmed into Microburst, or DB4, for a full combo in her Ice Machine variation.
 If you are too far, then the Microburst won’t combo, so instead you must hit confirm B22 into BF4.